 - Record keeping: Just like every school outside hospital, the GOSH hospital school also kept records of the child’s progress.
 Every term, many outcomes were outlined, discussed and executed.
 They also acknowledged the parents desired outcome for their child.
 The school was also in touch with my child’s school at home.
 I found this very reassuring.
 It meant that my child’s progress could be fed back to his own school teachers who then had a chance to continue from where the hospital school had stopped.
 This ensured consistency, stability and continuity for him with regards to his education.
 In addition to this, the GOSH hospital school also sent reports to parents at home.
 I also found this reassuring as a parent because, it made me feel like my child mattered to the school.
 It also made me realise that the schooling he received in hospital was as serious a business as the schooling he received locally.
 One of the recording tools I also found very useful was the school Tapestry app.
 Tapestry was a platform that will be assessed by parents and the school.
 Videos of the child during learning sessions were uploaded so that parents and teachers could leave feedback.
 It is very interactive and safe to use.
 It also allowed the absent parent share in the session.
 Privacy and data protection was respected on the platform giving the patient student dignity.
 For me as a parent it was nice to behold my special boy at the centre of those video recordings being the star in his own show.
 With a child as complex as he was without too much to celebrate, I felt like he mattered enough to be celebrated in this way by the school and that was special.

 Having highlighted on most of the main points that have stuck with me as a parent about the hospital school, there are a few areas that I feel need improvement.
 From the viewpoint of the actual planning, teaching, execution and delivery of the lessons, I will say that I am completely satisfied.
-The age and wealth of experience behind the hospital school doors that testament of this.
+The age and wealth of experience behind the hospital school doors bear testament of this.

 In order to help improve this visibility here are some recommendations I feel may be helpful: